AnggaR96s/Reforestation/README.md

-## Two guys walked into a bar, the third one ducked.
+## What did one plate say to the other plate?
+Dinner is on me!